Sunchoke curry with halibut at Al's Place

 • price 1 of 4

-Owned by Miguel Jara for 51 years, this modest Mission taqueria has rightfully earned national acclaim.
+Owned by Miguel Jara for more than half a century, this modest Mission taqueria has rightfully earned national acclaim.
 Jara opened the spot in 1973 serving simple, authentic recipes learned from his mother and tasting tours across Mexico.
 La Taqueria has since been named a “classic” American restaurant by the James Beard Foundation, as well as the best burrito-maker in America by FiveThirtyEight.
 It’s known for quintessential Mission-style burritos, expertly rolled by Jara’s staff of longtime employees.
 That famous concoction consists of meat, beans and pico de gallo bundled into a fresh flour tortilla.
 (No rice; that’s just filler that detracts from the meat, according to Jara.)
-The carnitas, which are slow-cooked for hours with orange, garlic, and salt, are the way to go.
+The carnitas, which are slow-cooked for hours with orange, garlic and salt, are the way to go.
 Regulars know to order their burrito dorado-style: seared on the grill for a crispy, golden-brown finish.

 • Chinese